JustGlowing/somsd/README.md

 ![image](https://github.com/user-attachments/assets/c94a28dc-cd6e-4143-8ac3-fbae0d5425bc)

-Other articles were SOMSD was used
+Other articles where SOMSD was used

 > Hagenbuchner M, Tsoi AC.
 A supervised training algorithm for self-organizing maps for structures.
 Pattern Recognition Letters.
 2005 Sep.